-Stress-testing key substructure properties in observed lensing clusters with their simulated CDM analogs from the TNG-C suite, we find intriguing results showing that not all current observational constraints can be accounted for by collisionless dark matter.
-Our findings from four physical diagnostics are summarized below: \begin{itemize} \item{\textbf{Subhalo mass functions:}} Reasonably good statistical agreement is found between the SHMFs derived from cluster lenses and those from simulated CDM TNG-C clusters. \item{\textbf{Outer subhalo structure:}} Lensing-inferred subhalo tidal truncation radii are in excellent agreement with collisionless CDM, ruling out any additional sizable contribution of self-interaction-induced mass loss on these scales of $\sim 5$\textendash$10\,{\rm kpc}$. \item{\textbf{Inner subhalo structure:}} The high efficiency of observed GGSL requires significantly concentrated subhalo inner mass distributions with steeper-than-NFW central profiles, which are naturally produced only in the core-collapse regime of SIDM. \item{\textbf{Radial distribution of subhalos:}} The projected spatial distribution of inner substructures in observed massive clusters is highly discrepant with CDM.
-Simulated subhalos do not appear to adequately populate in the inner regions $R \leq 0.2\,R_{200}$ of clusters, where there is a significant concentration of observed bright cluster galaxies. \end{itemize}
+Stress testing key substructure properties in observed lensing clusters with their simulated CDM analogs from the TNG-C suite, we find intriguing results that not all current observational constraints can be accounted for by collisionless DM.
+Our findings from the four independent physical diagnostics are summarized below. \begin{enumerate}[wide=0pt, nosep] \item{\textit{SHMFs:}} Reasonably good statistical agreement is found between the SHMFs derived from cluster lenses and those from simulated CDM TNG-C clusters.
+This agreement has been previously reported from other simulation suites like IllustrisTNG and The Three Hundred Project\citep{Natarajan2017,Meneghetti2023}. \item{\textit{Outer subhalo structure:}} Lensing-inferred subhalo tidal truncation radii are in excellent agreement with collisionless CDM, ruling out any additional sizable contribution of self-interaction-induced mass loss on these scales of $\sim 10$\textendash$100\,{\rm kpc}$. \item{\textit{Inner subhalo structure:}} The high efficiency of the observed GGSL requires significantly concentrated subhalo inner mass distributions with steeper-than-NFW central profiles, which are naturally produced only in the core-collapse regime of SIDM. \item{\textit{Radial distribution of subhalos:}} The projected spatial distribution of the inner substructures in the observed massive clusters is highly discrepant with CDM.
+Simulated subhalos do not appear to adequately populate in the inner regions $R \leq 0.2\,R_{200}$ of clusters, where there is a significant concentration of observed bright cluster galaxies. \end{enumerate}